Concordium/concordium-dapp-examples/airdrop/readme.md

 On this page you can claim airdrops.

-- AMOUNT OF NFTs - number of NFTs at claiming
+- AMOUNT OF NFTs - number of NFTs to claim

 ![claim-page.png](docs/claim-page.png)
 _base claim page_